Let’s see how we can make cookie photography better with these simple tips.

 Last but not least, try making letters and messages out of cookies.
 Think about all the sweet things you can say!

-There are mainly three ways to approach the text in cookie photography.
+There are three ways to approach the text in cookie photography.

 First, find alphabetical cookie cutters and spell your words with cookies.
-That requires a lot of preparation, but the results are great.
+That needs a lot of preparation, but the results are great.

 If you make enough letters, you can take a lot of different photos during one session.